 CLB page: Confirm the CRZ ALT field shows your entered cruise altitude and review the calculated ECON SPD for the climb.
-Press the NEXT PAGE button to navigate to the VNAV Cruise page.
+Because VNAV calculations and flight plan predictions are dependent on winds aloft, it is recommended to enter the climb winds.
+To do this, press the LSK next to <CLB FORECAST to navigate to the CLIMB FORECAST page.